UummProject/uumm-prototype/support/Broken meritocracy.md

 **Decisions to make:** Change the protocol rules **Participants:** Miners

-**Theory:**
+**Merit properties:**

 1. The required merit is a proof that it recently secured the network by validating transactions
 2. POW can't be exchanged.
-It is also directly attached to the coinbase reward, making not logical to exchange.
+It is also directly attached to the coinbase reward, disincentivizing any attempt.
 3. How many times a miner has been the first to find the block hash within a defined amount of blocks.

 **Reality (undersired consequences):**